 We endeavour to meet all these requirements.
-Every child is assigned to a 'Key Person' to ensure that every child's learning and care is tailored to meet their individual needs.
+All staff build relationships with every child to ensure that every child's learning and care is tailored to meet their individual needs.

 Rigorous safeguarding systems are embedded within the EYFS, and all staff are trained in reporting any incidents of significance.
 Staff are trained in dealing with safeguarding of harmful online material.
 Staff are fully trained in recording issues using the CPOMs safeguarding program.